ajjaic/til/proxmox.markdown

   * **592** is the VM id.
   * **virtio** is the interface to the disk from the VM.
 This could also be **sata** or **ide** or **scsi**
-  * The number at the end of **virtio** is the volume number and the range depends on the interface chosen.
+  * The number at the end of **virtio** is the volume number or device number and the range depends on the interface chosen.
   * The last argument is the disk identified by its ID that should be passed through to the VM
+* To verify that the disks have been added, grep the VM file for the specific disk id.
+  * Ex: `grep Z1F41BLC /etc/pve/qemu-server/592.conf`

 # Proxmox Disk Entities